OctopusDeploy/Halibut/README.md

 For more detailed information about the Redis queue implementation, refer to the [Redis Queue documentation](docs/RedisQueue.md).

+To run Redis locally, e.g. for the tests, see [Running Redis locally](docs/RunningRedisLocally.md).

 ## Failure modes

 One area we've put a lot of thought into with Halibut is failure modes.
 Below is a list of possible failure reasons, and how Halibut will handle them.